haliphax/ktor-starter-project/README.md

-# Ktor starter project
+# Ktor reference project implementation

-A very basic [ktor] project with some convenient configuration and structure
+> A very basic [ktor] project with some convenient configuration and structure

 ## Prerequisites